fedorbondarev/Tiny-disk/README.md

    ```
 2. Set Up Database:
     - Install PostgreSQL.
-    - Create a new database for t-disk.
+    - Create a new database for T-disk.
     - Configure the database connection in application.conf.

 3. Build and Run: